SoftwareAG/c8y-docs/content/device-sdk/linux-agent-developer-guide-bundle/software.md

 Deploy _software.lua_ like the [Hello world](./#hello-world-example) example.
 Then run the agent.

-Now go to your Cumulocity IoT tenant, create a software operation.
+Now go to your {{< product-name-1 >}} tenant, create a software operation.
 You'll see the operation is managed by this script.

 > **Info:** MQTT connection has a [payload limit](/device-sdk/mqtt/#implementation).
 If the result of `cmd_list` (e.g. `apt list --installed`) is huge, the agent might fail to send its package list.